Quick Answer

 Exam Tip: Gotchas

 - Non-binding commitments come BEFORE the subscription agreement.
-Bankers procure soft circles to demonstrate demand and finalize pricing; the binding investment contract is the subscription agreement signed at closing.
+Bankers procure soft circles to demonstrate demand and finalize pricing; the binding investment contract is the subscription agreement, which can be signed before the funds-and-securities closing.